ryandward/Project-1999-Typescript-Discord/README.md

 - **Event Scheduling**: Organize and schedule in-game events, raids, and meetings directly through Discord.
 - **Census Data**: Maintain a real-time census of all characters, including alts and bots, within the guild.
 - **Log Parser Interoperability**: Looking to implement interoperability with log-parsers such as Gina to facilitate records management and attendance.
+- **MediaWiki Integration**: Utilize a local clone of the Project 1999 Wiki to enhance guild bank management through robust API interactions.

 ## Technology Stack